|10 Steps for Studying Abroad

 Several Hampshire Exchange Programs run each semester in a variety of international and domestic locations.
 These programs have either been designed by Hampshire faculty or were created through an affiliation with an academic institution and offer a variety of opportunities for language study, community engagement, coursework at an international institution, internships, and more!
 With approval from your committee and advisor, your enrollment in semester exchange will be accepted as a substantial part of your divisional work and counted as if you had been at Hampshire for the semester.

-Finances: Students who participate in a Hampshire Exchange program are charged Hampshire College tuition for that semester.
+Students who participate in a Hampshire Exchange program are charged Hampshire College tuition for that semester.
 Room, board, and other fees vary by program; see details for each program at Hampshire Exchange Programs or contact the global education office.
-Financial aid students who enroll in exchange are able to continue to receive aid; see the Financial Aid Office's website for more information about the specifics of financial aid for Hampshire Exchange.
+Financial aid students who enroll in exchange are able to continue to receive aid; see the financial aid office's website for more information about the specifics of financial aid for Hampshire Exchange.
 Travel stipends may be awarded to offset the cost of airfare.
 Visas, books, and spending money are the responsibility of the student.

 Semester Field Study

 All other off-campus semester programs and opportunities fall into the Field Study category.
 Students work with their faculty committees to devise a field study (international or domestic) most applicable to the student's concentration.
 This may mean enrollment in an overseas university or with a study abroad program provider.
 It might also take the form of a self-designed semester of field research or internship.
 Academic credit will apply to your course of study; however, your committee and advisor's consent is still necessary.
 The GEO offers extensive advising and resource support to assist students in identifying international field study opportunities.